Without recourse. All Rights Reserved. Tree of Life©

 Egyptian calendar and based upon Ptolemy’s Almagest!
 Nothing more besides…

-Ptolemy’s Canon of Kings can be safely disregarded in favor of more primary
+Ptolemy’s Canon of Kings can be safely disregarded in favor of evidence that

 Comments re AP 6.
 Starry Night Backyard |